Generalizable Synthetic Image Detection via Language-guided Contrastive Learning: Introduction

-It is shown that our proposed LASTED model achieves much improved generalizability to unseen image generation models and delivers promising performance that far exceeds state-of-the-art competitors \cite{easyspot2020, color_robust2022, grag2021} by +22.66\% accuracy and +15.24\% AUC.
-In summary, this work presents the following significant contributions:
+Experiments show that our LASTED achieves much improved generalizability to unseen image generation models (see Fig.~\ref{fig:head_fig}).
+More specifically, LASTED delivers promising performance that far exceeds state-of-the-art competitors \cite{easyspot2020, color_robust2022, grag2021, lgrad, dire, hifi, unidet} on existing datasets ForenSynths \cite{easyspot2020} and DF$^3$ \cite{df3} with +5.5\% and +3.4\% average precision (AP), respectively.
+Further, as existing datasets \cite{easyspot2020, df3} primarily focus on synthetic images in \textit{photo} styles, we gather new datasets with \textit{painting} style.
+Clearly, paintings contain fantasy elements and lack camera traces, resulting in completely different forensic features (see Sec.~\ref{sec:exp:setting} and Fig.~\ref{fig:practical} for more details).
+These new datasets would allow for a more comprehensive evaluation of various detection algorithms.
+Contributions of this work can be summarized as: \begin{itemize}

-\begin{itemize} \item By incorporating carefully-designed textual labels, we devise LASTED for detecting synthetic images based on language supervision, capable of extracting highly discriminative features from the joint image-text space under a contrastive learning framework.
+\item By incorporating carefully-designed textual labels, we devise LASTED for detecting synthetic images based on language supervision, capable of extracting highly discriminative forensic features from the joint visual-language space under a contrastive learning framework.

-\item We propose to formulate the synthetic image detection as an identification (rather than classification) problem, which is more equipped to tackle distributional inconsistencies between training and testing datasets. \item Experimental results demonstrate the superiority of the proposed LASTED over state-of-the-art methods, with a significant improvement of +22.66\% accuracy and +15.24\% AUC. \end{itemize}

-The rest of this paper covers the following contents.
-Section~\ref{sec:related_words} reviews the related works on detecting synthetic images.
-Section~\ref{sec:method} presents our proposed LASTED.
-Experimental results are given in Section~\ref{sec:experiments} and Section~\ref{sec:conclusion} summarizes.
+\item We collect synthetic image datasets featuring a painterly style to better emulate the real-world diversity.